Experience and Case List

 Case List and Experience:

 • Klamath Basin Settlement Agreements: Facilitator/mediator for the Klamath Settlement.
 He successfully facilitated/mediated settlements among more than 50 organizations, including seven federal agencies, the states of Oregon and California, three Indian tribes, farmers and ranchers, environmental organizations, and others to resolve a range of complex water, power, and fish and wildlife issues in the Klamath Basin.
-Two of the four agreements have terminated and the parties are discussing the next steps they will take.
 See Klamath Agreements tab for more information.

 • Montana Water Rights Settlement: Facilitator for Flathead Indian Reservation Water Rights Settlement.
 He worked as the neutral facilitator to assist the Confederated Salish and Kootenai Tribes, State of Montana, the Federal government, and irrigators in the negotiation of a comprehensive water rights settlement on the Flathead Indian Reservation.
-The parties reached a settlement that was approved by the Montana Legislature.
-Assisting in the implementation of the settlement.
+The parties reached a settlement that was approved by the Montana Legislature, the U.S. Congress, and the Confederated Salish and Kootenai Tribes.
+Also assisted in the implementation of the settlement.
 See: http://www.dnrc.mt.gov/rwrcc/Compacts/CSKT/Default.asp

-• Lewiston Orchards Project Water Exchange: Facilitator for the development of water exchange and title transfer appendices by the Bureau of Reclamation, Bureau of Indian Affairs, Nez Perce Tribe, and Lewiston Orchards Irrigation District as part of a settlement of litigation.
-Assisting the parties in the implementation of the settlement and preparation of a Title Transfer Agreement.
+• Lewiston Orchards Project Water Exchange: Facilitator for the development of water exchange and title transfer project involving the Bureau of Reclamation, Bureau of Indian Affairs, Nez Perce Tribe, and Lewiston Orchards Irrigation District.
+Assisting the parties in the implementation of the settlement and preparation of a implementation plans.

 • Wapato Irrigation District Settlement: Facilitator for a settlement between the Department of the Interior and Yakama Nation regarding operations, maintenance, and construction issues.
-Assisting in the implementation of the settlement.
+Assisted in the implementation of the settlement.

-• U.S. v Anderson Mediation: Mediator for discussions among the Washington Department of Ecology, Spokane Tribe, U.S. Department of the Interior, and U.S. Department of Justice.
+• U.S. v Anderson Mediation: Mediator for a settlement among the Washington Department of Ecology, Spokane Tribe, U.S. Department of the Interior, and U.S. Department of Justice.

 • Avista rights of ways mediation: Appointed to mediate agreements regarding rights of ways for electrical power lines on the Nez Perce Reservation.